Nurturing a culture of trust

 Executive Remuneration

-(1) Matters regarding the policy for determination of remuneration, etc. of individual Directors
+(1) Matters regarding the policy for determination of remuneration, etc. of individual directors

 The basic policy for remuneration of Directors is stipulated in the Basic Policy on Corporate Governance, which was revised by the resolution of the Board of Directors in March 2022.
 In accordance with the Basic Policy on Corporate Governance, the remuneration of Directors is determined by resolutions of the Board of Directors based on the criteria for payment of remuneration of Directors prepared by the President in consideration of discussions at the Nomination and Remuneration Committee, which is comprised entirely of independent Outside Directors as well as Representative Directors, etc., numbering not more than the independent Outside Directors.

-(a) Composition of Remuneration
+(a) Remuneration structure

-・Remuneration of Directors consists of basic remuneration (fixed remuneration) and performance-linked remuneration.
+・Directors’ remuneration consists of basic remuneration (fixed remuneration) and performance-linked remuneration.

-(b) Basic Remuneration
+(b) Basic remuneration

-・Performance-linked remuneration consists of executive bonuses and stock remuneration.
+・Performance -linked remuneration consists of executive bonuses and stock remuneration.
 This system makes adjustments according to business performance, with the purpose of offering incentives for achieving business plans and increasing corporate value.

 ・Because the medium-term business plan sets consolidated ordinary income as a specific numerical target, the achievement status of the consolidated ordinary income relative to the initial forecast as of the beginning of each fiscal year is used as a performance-linked indicator.

-・In principle, Outside Directors and Corporate Auditors are not eligible for performance-linked remuneration.
+・In principle, outside directors and corporate auditors are not eligible for performance-linked remuneration.

 (Formula for calculation of executive bonuses)